 Ready to learn more about holiday food and wine pairings?
-Sommelier Hillary Zio explains how to pair wines with different foods from entrées to desserts.
+Master sommelier Hillary Zio explains how to pair wines with different foods from entrées to desserts.
 Get ready to look like a professional wine connoisseur at your next holiday get-together!

 Tip #1: Find wine and food that match